laravel/docs/cache.md

 This table should also have a string partition key with a name that corresponds to the value of the `stores.dynamodb.attributes.key` configuration item within your application's `cache` configuration file.
 By default, the partition key should be named `key`.

-Next, install the AWS SDK so that your Laravel application can communicate with Amazon DynamoDB:
+Next, install the AWS SDK so that your Laravel application can communicate with DynamoDB:

 ```shell
 composer require aws/aws-sdk-php
 ```

-Then, set the `cache.default` configuration option's value to `dynamodb`.
-In addition, you should define the `key`, `secret`, and `region` configuration options within the `dynamodb` configuration array.
-These options will be used to authenticate with AWS:
+In addition, you should ensure that values are provided for the DynamoDB cache store configuration options.
+Typically these options, such as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, should be defined in your application's `.env` configuration file:

 ```php
 'dynamodb' => [